 After a long cold period, photosynthesis needs a certain start-up time in spring until it returns to normal.
 The photosynthetic apparatus must first be reactivated.
 In the case of mountain pines, it was found that young saplings overwinter under snow with green needles and then immediately start CO2 assimilation in spring at higher temperatures.

 The transition to winter dormancy is associated with hardening, that is, with a strong increase in frost resistance.
 The same processes as in defoliated deciduous trees can be observed in the evergreen conifers of the boreal zone.
-The hardening off is still much more definite.
+The hardening is still much more definite.
 While spruce needles in the unhardened state are killed by frosts as low as -7 °C in autumn, they can withstand temperatures of nearly -40 °C in winter without damage.
 Very sensitive to even light frost are the very young spruce shoots in spring.
 They can therefore be damaged by late frosts.

-The frost hardiness of the needles can also be changed artificially, namely hardening by exposure to low temperature especially in late autumn and spring, softening by normal room temperature especially in December and late winter.
+The frost hardiness of the needles can also be changed artificially, namely hardening by exposure to low temperature especially in late autumn and spring, dehardening by normal room temperature especially in December and late winter.
 Hardening causes that frost damage of conifers is not observed in their natural habitat, even in Siberia at temperatures below -60 °C. As a result of hibernation, conifers can withstand polar winters in complete darkness.
 Adaptability is species-specific, which is reflected in the distribution of individual species.
-Only a few species can withstand the extremely continental Siberian winters, the needle-throwing larch better than the evergreen species.
+Only a few species can withstand the extremely continental Siberian winters (► Fig. K-13), the needle-throwing larch better than the evergreen species.
 Certainly there are also differences within a species according to provenance.
 Spruces from the Alps will behave differently than those from the northern boreal zone, spruces from the upper tree line differently than those from lower altitudes.
-Even the shape of the tree is different; the more extreme the conditions, the more pointed-crowned the trees become, i.e. the growth of the lateral branches is more inhibited than that of the main shoot.
+Even the shape of the tree is different; the more extreme the conditions, the more conical, pointed-crowned the trees become, i.e. the growth of the lateral branches is more inhibited than that of the main shoot.
 The same can be observed with the pine in the polar region.

 It is difficult to say whether this tree form is due to the selection of mutants which suffer less from the danger of snow-breakage, for the same phenomenon is observed in fir in Albania at the lower, i.e. the dry limit, where there is no danger of snow-breakage; it seems rather that under generally unfavourable conditions the inhibition of the lateral branches occurs earlier than in the main shoot (under unfavourable light conditions it is the reverse).
 In Utah (N America), for example, Picea, Abies, and Pseudotsuga had extremely pointed crowns on dry slopes, but blunt crowns on the valley floor, with the same risk of snow breakage.